LCSB-BioCore/COBREXA.jl/docs/src/tutorials.md

 ## Tutorial 1 - Loading models
 See the notebook.

-## Tutorial 2: Joining and reconstructing models
+## Tutorial 2: Using the generic interface
 TODO

 ## Tutorial 3: Flux balance analysis